-TOPIC 1 Issues raised by the Joint Solar Parties in the 2022 Long-Term Renewable Resources Procurement Plan proceeding before the Illinois Commerce Commission (Docket No. 22-0231): COMMUNITY SOLAR CONTRACT REQUIREMENTS BACKGROUND In the 2022 Long-Term Plan proceeding, the Joint Solar Parties (Solar Energy Industries Association, the Coalition for Solar Access, and the Illinois Solar Energy Association) raised specific issues that the Agency committed to exploring further in a stakeholder process.
-One of these issues involved community solar contract requirements.
+TOPIC 1 Issues raised by the Joint Solar Parties in the 2022 Long-Term Renewable Resources TOFIC I Procurement Plan proceeding before the Illinois Commerce Commission (Docket No. 22-0231): COMMUNITY SOLAR CONTRACT REQUIREMENTS BACKGROUND In the 2022 Long-Term Plan proceeding, the Joint Solar Parties (Solar Energy DACKGROUND Industries Association, the Coalition for Solar Access, and the Illinois Solar Energy Association) raised specific issues that the Agency committed to exploring further in a stakeholder process.
+One of these issues involved community solar contract requirements. requirements.
 As part of its consumer protection requirements, both Illinois Shines and Solar for All set out contract requirements for distributed generation installation contracts and community solar subscription contracts.
-For community solar contracts, both programs require "evidence of insurance" and "a description of the project's long term maintenance plan."
-Links: - Illinois Shines Community Solar Contract Requirements - Solar for All Community Solar Contract Requirements ISSUES / QUESTIONS FOR DISCUSS - The Joint Solar Parties suggested "[r]emoving the insurance and O&M requirements from community solar subscription agreements and instead making holding full cost-of-replacement insurance or adequate self-insurance a program requirement."
+For community solar contracts, both programs require "evidence of insurance" and "a description of the project's long- term maintenance plan."
+Links: Illinois Shines Community Solar Contract Requirements Solar for All Community Solar Contract Requirements ISSUES / The Joint Solar Parties suggested "[r]emoving the insurance and QUESTIONS FOR O&M requirements from community solar subscription agreements and DISCUSS instead making holding full cost-of-replacement insurance or adequate self-insurance a program requirement."
 Discussion questions: Should the requirement to provide evidence of insurance and a description of a community solar project's long-term maintenance plan be removed from contract requirements in favor of program requirements establishing what insurance and maintenance is required?
-Should entities have flexibility to have less than full cost-of-replacement insurance or is that a reasonable minimum requirement?
+Should entities have flexibility to have less than full cost-of- replacement insurance or is that a reasonable minimum requirement?
 How would adequate self-insurance be defined?
+What would a minimum program requirement for maintenance look.
 What would a minimum program requirement for maintenance look like?
+MINUTES Stakeholder feedback included the following: - Creating substantive requirements instead of requirements for information to be included in the contract lets the Program determine what level of insurance and maintenance is appropriate, rather than the customer trying to determine this Cost of replacement insurance could be a good model